-Beginning in 1959, The Fabulous Chancellors have enjoyed over fifty years of recognition as a classic rock 'n' roll show and dance band.
+Beginning in 1959, The Fabulous Chancellors have enjoyed 60 years of recognition as a classic rock 'n' roll show and dance band.
 With nearly thirty original recorded songs on six completed album collections, The Fabulous Chancellors have also distinguished themselves on record, two of which, "Diamond in the Sky" and "Hey Girl," achieved substantial national airplay and popularity in the early 60's.
-Two 1990 recordings, "(Me and My Baby Like) Old Songs" and the tongue-in-cheek "I'm Cool" subsequently achieved widespread airplay across the nation on select radio stations.
+Two 1990 recordings, "(Me and My Baby Like) Old Songs" and tongue-in-cheek "I'm Cool" subsequently achieved widespread airplay across the nation on select radio stations.
 The 2006 release, Anthology, 1990-2006, features the band's most popular tunes from that period as well as original songs and live performances.

 In 2010, The Chancellors released its most recent CD, Livin' on Rock 'n' Roll.
 Along with crowd-pleasing covers (including two a'capella tracks), the band re-recorded two originals with the new lineup: "Your Love Ain't Easy" and the favorite "(Me and My Baby Like) Old Songs".
 This CD was released with great success at the 600-seat Nampa Civic Center in Idaho at The Chancellors' first purely concert setting as stand-alone headliners in 20 years - - the first of many to come.